-Volunteers are being asked to show up at the Scott Farm at 9:30 am (below the mobile home park) on Saturday, April 12 to participate in trash cleanup along Bernhisel Bridge Road.
+Once again members of the Board and several others held an annual trash pickup on Saturday, April 12 along Bernhisel Bridge Road.
 Members of the MHOA have done this for the past several years under the leadership of Trish Folan.

-Dues Notices have been sent out recently and all homeowners should take notice that payment is due prior to May 1.
+Dues notices for 2026 will be sent out in March, and all homeowners should take notice that payment will be due prior to May 1.
 Most members pay these billings on time, and our board would appreciate your prompt attention to this obligation.
+As of the end of 2025, only three members were not fully up-to-date on all dues payments.

 Outdoor Pole Lights are Required by Middlesex Twp